mattermost-community/mattermost-plugin-circleci/README.md

     - /circleci pipeline mine                       — Get list of all pipelines triggered by you for a project
     - /circleci pipeline get <pipelineID>           — Get informations about a single pipeline given pipeline ID
     - /circleci pipeline get <pipelineNumber>       — Get informations about a single pipeline for a given project by passing unique pipeline number
-NOTE: To get pipelineID, user can list all the pipelines(usign all, recent, mine subcommands) and get the pipelineID for a particular pipeline.
+NOTE: To get pipelineID, user can list all the pipelines(using all, recent, mine subcommands) and get the pipelineID for a particular pipeline.

-Manage worflows
+Manage worflows:
     - /circleci workflow get <workflowID>       — Get information about a workflow
     - /circleci workflow jobs <workflowID>      — Get jobs list for a given workflow
     - /circleci workflow rerun <workflowID>     — Rerun a given workflow
     - /circleci workflow cancel <workflowID>    — Cancel a given workflow
 NOTE: One can get the workflowID using `/circleci pipeline workflows` command

-Manage CircleCI projects
+Manage CircleCI projects:
     - /circleci project list-followed           — List followed projects
     - /circleci project recent-build <branch>   — List the 10 last builds for a project
     - /circleci project env list                — List a masked environment variables for a project